Our Memory Disorders Program provides comprehensive care to patients and families facing dementia or other similar cognitive disorders.

 - Conducting research to find ways to prevent, better diagnose and treat memory disorders.
 See our current list of clinical trials.

-Memory-related symptoms need prompt professional medical attention.
-The earlier the cause for a memory problem is identified, the sooner treatment can begin.
+Memory-related symptoms need thoughtful and professional medical attention.
 Proper diagnosis of the type of dementia or other cause of memory loss requires evaluation by specialists.

 The team specializes in diagnosing uncommon and difficult-to-diagnose cases of dementia.
-Team members care for patients throughout their illness and also help family members cope with new challenges.
+Team members care for patients throughout their illness and also help family members cope with disease-related challenges that arise.